 "Make for me a sacred space," God says in the Torah, "and I will dwell within ya'all (literally "you plural")".
 God doesn't promise to dwell within our institutions or buildings but in our relationships.
 So introduce yourselves to another (that side of the hall, the preschool wing or this side, the synagogue wing), invite others to your home for Shabbat dinner, religious celebrations or just a play date.
 Most of all take care of each other during the good times but especially during the bad.
 And above all else, "Radical Hospitality" if you see someone on the "outside" (literally and figuratively) then for goodness sake and for God's sake - invite them in.

-Click here to meet our Early Education Director, Cheryl Schwartz
+Click here to meet the co-directors Andrea Bernard and Cheryl Schwartz